EdmundBenedict/lordcephei.github.io/pages/lmgf-documentation.md

       useful to assist in the determination of the effect distant neighbors.

     --2xmsh
       When integrating over the BZ to estimate Tc from Tablikov formula, this option doubles the k-mesh.
       Can be helpful in testing k-convergence of the singular q->0 limit entering into the formula.

     --amoms=mom1,mom2,...
     --amom=mom1,mom2,...
       This switch overrides ASA moments (which are automatically generated).
-      The first switch reads a vector of nbas moments, one for each site The first switch reads a vector of nclass moments, one for each class
+      The first switch reads a vector of nbas moments, one for each site.
+      The first switch reads a vector of nclass moments, one for each class.

 Sphere magnetic moments are tabulated in the printout at the end of **mode 10**, and the start of **mode 11**.
 If you are importing exchange parameters (file _jr.ext_{: style="color: green"} , e.g. from the full-potential code, you will want to supply the moments calculated from that program.)